citusdata/citus_docs/reference/user_defined_functions.rst

 **max_shard_moves:** (Optional) The maximum number of shards to move.

 **excluded_shard_list:** (Optional) Identifiers of shards which shouldn't be moved during the rebalance operation.

+**shard_transfer_mode:** (Optional) Specify the method of replication, whether to use PostgreSQL logical replication or a cross-worker COPY command.
+The possible values are:

+  * ``auto``: Require replica identity if logical replication is possible, otherwise use legacy behaviour (e.g. for shard repair, PostgreSQL 9.6).
+This is the default value.
+  * ``force_logical``: Use logical replication even if the table doesn't have a replica identity.
+Any concurrent update/delete statements to the table will fail during replication.
+  * ``block_writes``: Use COPY (blocking writes) even if logical replication is possible.

 Return Value
 *********************************